manasi2max/AutoTCL_Tool/README.md

 ## DAY-2
 __Converting inputs to format[1] and feeding it to yosys for synthesis__

-  __- Create Variables__
+   - Create Variables

 ![day2_1](assets/csv_checked.png)

-  __- Checking if the directories exist or not_
+   - Checking if the directories exist or not

 ![day2_2](assets/csv_checked_final.png)

-Displays an error when the required file is not in the needed directory
+    - Displays an error when the required file is not in the needed directory

 ![day2_3](assets/csv_error.png)